SSDP Organizational Objectives

-- We will connect donors, alumni, and student members by hosting networking receptions in major cities and supporting members in hosting networking and fundraising events.
+- We will connect donors, alumni, active members, and advisors by hosting networking receptions in major cities and supporting members in hosting networking and fundraising events.

-- We will make every attempt to ensure that SSDP events, including conferences, provide a welcoming environment for current and potential members.
-We will strive to provide recognition of their lived experiences, i.e. first-hand accounts and impressions of life as a member of a marginalized group.
+- We will strive to ensure SSDP events, including conferences, provide a welcoming environment for current and potential members.
+We will be intentional about making SSDP events and spaces accessible to people who are disabled.

-- The Historically Black Colleges and Universities (HBCU) Working Group will receive resources and support to expand SSDP’s engagement with historically Black colleges and universities and support more African American students in the SSDP network.
+- The Historically Black Colleges and Universities (HBCU) Working Group will expand SSDP’s engagement with historically Black colleges and universities in the United States and support more African American students and young people in the SSDP network.

-Pushing the Policy Envelope & Speaking Truth to Power
+Advancing Policy Reform & Speaking Truth to Power

-- We will generate thousands of communications to government officials and decision makers.
+- Members and staff will generate thousands of communications to government officials and decision makers.

-- Our staff will publish and maintain data on campus drug policies through the Campus Policy Gradebook to serve as expert resources on these issues.
+- With input from members, staff will publish and maintain data on campus drug policies in the Campus Policy Gradebook and serve as expert resources on these issues.

 Education & Advocacy

-We will provide students with a rich menu of activities to undertake in three change-making pathways: 1) movement building, including recruitment, leadership training, skills-building, and community organizing; 2) education, including peer education; and 3) advocacy, including changing policies from the campus to the UN.
-We will do this work through an intersectional lens that includes harm reduction and public health, international drug policy, human rights, racial justice, civil rights, and constitutional rights.
+We will provide students and young people with a rich variety of activities to undertake in three change-making pathways: 1) movement building, including recruitment, leadership training, skills-building, and community organizing; 2) education, including peer education; and 3) advocacy, including changing policies and practices on campus, locally, state- or province-wide, nationally, and at the United Nations.
+We will do this work through an intersectional lens centered in harm reduction and public health, international drug policy, human rights, racial justice, civil rights, and constitutional rights.